MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

     ```
     To learn more on how to use OData requests for Update and Delete, see [Update and delete entities using the Web API](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/update-delete-entities-using-web-api)

-- Sample managed solution to enable 'Account' and 'Contact' entity for managed lake.
+- Sample to manage solution to enable 'Account' and 'Contact' entity for managed lake.
 Create the following three XML files and zip them into **ADLSConfigDataSampleTest.zip**.
     - **[Content_Types].xml**
         ```XML
         <?xml version="1.0" encoding="UTF-8"?>